i-love-flamingo/flamingo-commerce/product/Readme.md

 Json files represent MarketPlaceCodes with their filename and `domain.BasicProduct` within the contents.
 You can find an example product under: `test/integrationtest/projecttest/tests/graphql/testdata/products/json_simple.json`

+### SearchService
+The fake service returns specific products if the query matches their marketplace code.
+This corresponds to the file name of the products in your project.
+There are also available default products with the marketplace codes:
+- fake_configurable
+- fake_configurable_with_active_variant
+- fake_simple
+- fake_simple_with_fixed_price
+- fake_simple_out_of_stock
+- fake_fixed_simple_without_discounts

+If you query the fake service with `no-results` no products are returned.
+In case no product with the given query is found and `no-results` is not used all preconfigured fake products are returned.

 ## Dependencies:
 * search package: the product.SearchService uses the search Result and Filter objects.